BoweryJG/gregpedro/README.md

 - Supabase for backend storage (optional)
 - Serverless functions for secure API communication
 - OpenRouter for AI chatbot functionality
+- EnhancedChatBot component for the secure chat interface

 ## Setup Instructions